Fundamental Factorization of a GLSM, Part I: Construction: Comparisons with other constructions

 \begin{proof} This follows immediately from Theorem~\ref{t:mainGWcomp} and Theorem~\ref{thm: CL}. \end{proof}

-\begin{corollary} In the special case where $V_2 =0$ and $w=0$, the Gromov--Witten invariants defined by the Behrend--Fantechi virtual cycle for the GIT quotient $[V_1 \sslash_\theta G]$ agree with $\Lambda_{g,r,d}$. \end{corollary} \begin{proof} In this special case, we get the Behrend--Fantechi virtual cycle without having to apply the cosection localization method i.e.\ \cite[Proposition 5.10]{CLL} is used in the case where the cosection is 0. \end{proof}
+This holds, in particular, when $V_2 = 0$, although in this case the proof can be simplified considerably. \begin{corollary} In the special case where $V_2 =0$ and $w=0$, the Gromov--Witten invariants defined by the Behrend--Fantechi virtual cycle for the GIT quotient $\cX = [V_1 \sslash_\theta G]$ agree with $\Lambda_{g,r,d}$. \end{corollary} \begin{proof} In this special case, we get the Behrend--Fantechi virtual cycle without having to apply the cosection localization method i.e.\ \cite[Proposition 5.10]{CLL} is used in the case where the cosection is 0. \end{proof}

-\begin{remark} We expect more generally that our geometric phase GLSM invariants agree with the usual Gromov--Witten invariants defined in \cite{BF, Li-Tian} up to sign. \end{remark}